Call Azure Function From SPFX Webpart

 Create SharePoint Framework Webpart to call Azure Function

-Navigate to the spfx-azure-function-demo directory using the below command
+Navigate to the spfx-azure-function-demo directory using the command below

 cd spfx-azure-function-demo

-Now the next step is to create the solution, Run the Yeoman SharePoint Generator to create the spfx web part solution.
+Now the next step is to create the solution.
+Run the Yeoman SharePoint Generator to create the spfx web part solution.
 Execute the command as mentioned below.

 yo @microsoft/sharepoint

-Now it will ask you to provide the below details
+Now, it will ask you to provide the details below

 SPFX webpart to call the Azure Function